Ikepeeee/migrationutils/README.md

 # migrationutils
-The utils to crean table data and chack table format.
+The utils to clean table data and chack table format.